Ryu Hayabusa: Dead or Alive series

-His role in Dead or Alive 3 (2001) is more minor, as he faces off against Hayate, who has become the newest leader of the Mugen Tenshin ninja clan, as well as aiding both Hayate and Ayane against the Omega empowered Genra.
-In Dead or Alive 4 (2005), Ryu joins fellow clansmen Hayate, Ayane, Kasumi, and other members of the Mugen Tenshin clan to stop the corruption within DOATEC by assaulting and detonating their "Tritower" headquarters.
+In Dead or Alive 3 (2001) he faces off against Hayate, who has become the newest leader of the Mugen Tenshin ninja clan, as well as aiding both Hayate and Ayane against the Omega empowered Genra.
+In Dead or Alive 4 (2005), Ryu joins fellow clansmen and other members of the Mugen Tenshin clan to stop the corruption within DOATEC by assaulting and detonating their "Tritower" headquarters.
 Victor Donovan's hired assassin Christie attempts to stop them, until she is distracted by Helena Douglas, allowing the ninjas to succeed in destroying the building.
-Ryu returns in 2012's Dead or Alive 5 which chronologically takes place two years after Dead or Alive 4 and Ninja Gaiden 3.
-Ryu aids Hayate and Ayane in their battle against Donovan's new organization, MIST, who plans to sell modified soldiers to various militia around the world.
+Ryu returns in 2012's Dead or Alive 5 as he aids Hayate and Ayane in their battle against Donovan's new organization, MIST, who plans to sell modified soldiers to various militia around the world.
 When Hayate is captured, Ryu sends his falcon to send a message to Kasumi in order to summon her to battle.
 When she frees Hayate, the four of them destroy the MIST laboratory.
 As Ryu sense the resurrection of Raidou set up by MIST is approaching in Dead or Alive 6, Ryu warns Kasumi about this referred threat, with MIST’s new target to resurrect Raidou as an undead cyber ninja by kidnapping both of his illegitimate daughters, Ayane, and Honoka.
 He was approached by the princess of the Tengu world Nyotengu, proving his might as a man who ended Bankotsubo’s crime, sparring her and tells her to leave human world, satisfying her as well.
 Whereas Hayate, Kasumi and Ayane goes after resurrected Raidou, and Helena goes after Raidou’s resurrector NiCO, Ryu, alongside Bayman and Marie Rose watching over Honoka recovering.

 A demo version of DOA5 featuring a playable Ryu and Hitomi was included as a downloadable bonus with pre-orders of both the standard and collector's PlayStation 3 editions of Ninja Gaiden 3, as well as the Xbox 360 version.